kaipaine/pyphasefield/pyphasefield/docs/usage/script_template.rst

 	sim.set_dx(1.)

 This sets the size of a single cell in the simulation.
 Pyphasefield uses a square regular grid, with the length of each edge of a cell equal to dx.
+Typically, this is in units of meters or centimeters (depends on the model!).

 .. code-block:: python

 	sim.set_dt(0.1)

 This sets the length of a time step in the simulation.
 Some engines will set this value automatically, to prevent instability due to a large timestep in an explicit scheme simulation.
+Typically, this is in units of seconds.

 .. code-block:: python